Divers seeking remote luxury should look no further than Northern Mozambique, one of the world’s last wildernesses.

 Fringing the archipelago are some of the richest coral reefs in East Africa, often visited by huge game fish, turtles, humpbacks and other cetaceans.
 They offer a vast range of diving opportunities from enormous drop-offs with strong currents, for the experienced diver, to sheltered tranquil coral gardens, perfect for beginners.

-Onward flight to Pemba and transfer to resort
+Onward flight to Mozambique and transfer to resort

-Onward flight to Pemba, then transfer to your chosen lodge by light aircraft for a seven night stay
+Onward flight to Nampula or Pemba, then transfer to your chosen lodge by light aircraft for a seven night stay

 Medjumbe Island Resort